ansible-middleware/flange-demo/README.md

 ### JCliff Integration

-First of all, you'll need to install the [JCliff Ansible collection](https://github.com/middleware_automation/ansible_collections_jcliff):
+First of all, you'll need to install the [JCliff Ansible collection](https://github.com/middleware_automation/ansible_collections_jcliff), and a few other dependencies:

     $ ansible-galaxy collection install -r collections/requirements.yml